supercid/php-obfuscator/README.md

 ### Configuration

-You may find that you'll need to prevent certain variables and methods from being renamed.
-In this case you can create a simple YAML configuration file
+You may find that you'll need to prevent certain variables and methods from being renamed, or to disable certain features.
+In this case you can create a simple YAML configuration file:

 ```yaml
 parameters: